DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

   * items [LaunchPathSummary](#launchpathsummary)

 ### LaunchPathSummary
-* LaunchPathSummary `object`: Summary information about a path for a user to have access to a specified product.
+* LaunchPathSummary `object`: Summary information about a product path for a user.
   * ConstraintSummaries [ConstraintSummaries](#constraintsummaries)
   * Id [Id](#id)
   * Name [PortfolioName](#portfolioname)
   * Tags [Tags](#tags)

 ### LimitExceededException
 * LimitExceededException `object`: The current limits of the service would have been exceeded by this operation.
-Reduce the resource use or increase the service limits and retry the operation.
+Decrease your resource use or increase your service limits and retry the operation.

 ### ListAcceptedPortfolioSharesInput
 * ListAcceptedPortfolioSharesInput `object`